 2024 King County Flood Management Plan

 Flooding happens in King County.
 Flood risks are managed through the King County Flood Management Plan.
-Updating the plan in 2023 lets us plan for the future together.
+Lets plan for the future together.
 Complete a survey to share your ideas on how to build a flood resilient future.
 You can also use this site to learn about flooding in King County and resources available to reduce flood risks.

 Interpretation and translation services are available to you at no cost.
 If you need them, please contact us at 206-263-2677.